mherrmann/helium/README.md

 ![Helium Demo](doc/helium-demo.gif)

-Selenium comes with the following technical difficulties:
+In particular, Selenium comes with the following technical difficulties:

  * To identify elements on a web page, Selenium requires you to use HTML IDs such as `myBtn`, XPaths such as `//button[text()="Some text"]` or CSS